 Then route based on the reply:

-- GREAT → send the Google review link with a thank-you
+- GREAT → thank them and put the Google review link right in front of them

-- OK → ask what could've been better.
-No Google link.
+- OK → thank them, ask what could've been better, and still share the review link

-- NOT GREAT → owner alert.
-Recovery call within the hour.
-No Google link.
+- NOT GREAT → instant owner alert + a recovery call within the hour to make it right

 This single move is worth more than every "review request" template you've ever read.
-It protects your rating and surfaces real complaints before they go public.
+It surfaces real complaints early — while you can still fix them — and every customer still gets the same honest invitation to review.

 Why this works (and why it's underused)